 The medium will be write-locked for the duration of this operation (see lockWrite()).
+If this method fails, the following error codes may be reported:

-- VBOX_E_NOT_SUPPORTED: This is not a differencing medium. - VBOX_E_INVALID_OBJECT_STATE: Medium is not in Created or Inaccessible state.
+- VBOX_E_NOT_SUPPORTED: This is not a differencing medium. - VB0X_E_INVALID_0BJECT_STATE: Medium is not in Created or Inaccessible state.

-5.87.20 resize
+5.97.22 resize

-IProgress IMedium::resize( [in] long long logicalSize)
+IProgress IMedium::resize([in] long long logicalSize)